aws-samples/megafrograce-gamelift-realtime-servers-sample/README.md

 # megafrogRace-gameLift-realtime-server-sample

+## This solution is deprecated.
+Please see the latest example: https://github.com/aws-samples/amazon-gamesparks-integration-with-gamelift

 This repository contains a sample game project using Amazon GameLift and AWS services including AWS Lambda and Amazon Cognito.
 This is a simple multi-player 2D racing game, but technically and functionally identical to a complete Realtime online game.
 It serves as an example of architecture and best practices, as well as an implementation, of a game using GameLift Realtime Servers.

 # Requirements